openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 Developer impact
 ----------------

-For those share backends that would like to expose internal pools to Manila for more flexibility, developers should update their drivers to include all pool capacities and capabilities in the share stats it reports to scheduler.
+For those share backends that would like to expose internal pools to manila for more flexibility, developers should update their drivers to include all pool capacities and capabilities in the share stats it reports to scheduler.
 Share backends without multiple pools do not need to change their